 If your high school student is college-bound, you’ve probably heard the term FAFSA.
 If not, you’re about to become quite familiar with it.
 FAFSA (Free Application for Federal Student Aid) is how the government determines a family’s eligibility for grants, work-study, loans and other forms of student aid to pay for college.
-The FAFSA determines how much a family is expected to pay, or the expected family contribution (EFC).
+The FAFSA determines how much a family is expected to pay based on need, or the Expected Family Contribution.

 The FAFSA process can be daunting, but consulting a financial advisor can help alleviate the stress and perhaps save you money.
-This article discusses why everyone should fill out the FAFSA, how it looks at income level and student assets, the filing timeline, plus how you can increase your chances of receiving more grants, federal student aid, and other forms of student aid.
+This article discusses why everyone should fill out the FAFSA, how it looks at income level and student assets, the filing timeline, сhanges that are in the near future, plus how you can increase your chances of receiving more grants, federal student aid, and other forms of student aid.

 No matter your family’s adjusted gross income (AGI), you should fill out the FAFSA.
 In addition to determining your EFC, the form is required by some financial aid programs and scholarships, even if the award is not based on income level.
 Completing the FAFSA also tells colleges you’re ready, since many don’t want to grant an admission to someone who may delay for a year.
 Most students qualify for some form of grants, loans, work/study or other financial aid.
 Filing the FAFSA also makes students eligible for Federal Direct Student Loans, and helps parents qualify for Federal Plus loans, which offer the most advantageous terms.

 Income level is a big part of figuring out your net expected family contribution.
 The FAFSA considers student income and parent income at different levels.
 For the FAFSA, income is reported for the year two years prior to the school year for which you’re requesting financial aid.
-(For example, if you’re applying for aid for the 2021-2022 school year, you need to submit your 2019 tax return).
-The FAFSA uses your adjusted gross income from the relevant tax reporting year as a starting point.
-Certain types of income are excluded from the FAFSA calculation, such as combat pay, tax deductions for education credits, and child support.
-You should ask your financial advisor any questions regarding which income to include on your FAFSA.
+(For example, if you are applying for aid for the 2023-2024 school year, you need to submit your 2021 tax return).
+One of the major changes for the 2022-2023 filing process is that you can import your income directly from the IRS, this will ease the process and eliminate confusion over what income to include.
 There is also an income protection allowance that is not counted for the FAFSA.
-For students entering college in 2021, the income protection allowance for 2019 income is $6,970.
-Fifty cents of every dollar earned over the income protection allowance goes into the EFC.
-Remember, income after your sophomore year of college won’t be included as adjusted gross income since you shouldn’t need financial aid for your fifth year.
+For students entering college in 2022, the income protection allowance for 2020 income is $7,040.
+Fifty cents of every dollar earned over the income protection allowance goes into the SAI.
+Remember, income after your sophomore year of college will not be included as income since you should not need financial aid for your fifth year.

-Pro tip: Any untaxed student income, like a gift or money paid on their behalf by anyone other than custodial parents, counts towards their adjusted gross income and can quickly exceed the income protection allowance.
-Try to time these gifts after their sophomore year.
+UPDATE: For the 2023-2024 school year, any untaxed student income, such as a gift or money paid on their behalf by anyone other than custodial parents, no longer counts towards their income as the question has been eliminated.

-Parental income has the most significant effect on your EFC.
-The parent income allowance for the 2021 school year ranges from $18,580 - $39,430, depending on your family situation.
-A family of four with one student in college has a parent income allowance of $29,890.
-This is where it becomes tricky, as there is a sliding scale from 5% to 27% of the parents’ AGI that will be a part of the expected family contribution.
+Parental income has the most significant effect on your SAI.
+The parent income allowance for 2022-2023 ranges based on family situation, but a family of four with one child in college is $30,190.
+This is where it becomes tricky, as there is a sliding scale from 4% to 26% of the parents’ AGI that will be a part of the student aid index.
 Parents are expected to contribute between 25% and 50% of what is owed any given year.
-The parental contribution doesn’t change if they have several children in school; it’s expected to be split between the children, reducing college costs.
+Having multiple children at school at the same time will allow for the expected contribution to be split, however starting October 1st, this benefit will disappear for 2023-2024 school year.

 While student assets and parental assets make up a smaller portion of the EFC, they can significantly reduce the total amount of what a family is expected to pay.
 Unlike income, there is no previous time frame considered for assets.
 Assets, for FAFSA purposes, are counted as of the day you submit the FAFSA.
 You can move money a week before you file that will have an impact on the FAFSA.
 Assets are looked at differently depending upon whether the student or the parent owns them.
 Student assets increase the EFC by 20% of the total.
 Parents use a bracketed scale that goes up to 5.64% of their included asset value; however not all assets are reportable.
 Some common assets excluded from the FAFSA: